Variations on the Vev Flip-Flop: Instantaneous Freeze-out and Decaying Dark Matter: Decaying Dark Matter with a One-Step Phase Transition

 In \cref{fig:sec7-param-space} (right) we vary the effective potential, $m_\chi$, $y_{\chi\psi}$ and $\Delta$, and plot the curve where the observed relic abundance is reproduced.
-We see that the observed abundance is reproduced for $m_\chi \approx (50 - 300) \times m_S(T=0)$.
+We see that the observed abundance is reproduced for $m_\chi \approx (50 - 200) \times m_S(T=0)$.
 As in \cref{sec:instantaneous}, a smaller quartic coupling $\lambda_S$ results in a larger $S$ vev and phase transition temperature, resulting in a heavier $\chi$.
 Increasing the mass of $S$ similarly provides a larger vev and a larger phase transition temperature, requiring a heavier $\chi$.
-A larger $y_{\chi\psi}$ means that $\chi$ decays faster so $T_\text{E}$ needs to occur at a higher temperature, which is achieved with a heavier $S$ or a smaller $\lambda_S$.
+A larger $y_{\chi\psi}$ means that $\chi$ depletes faster so $T_\text{E}$ needs to occur at a higher temperature, which is achieved with a heavier $S$ or a smaller $\lambda_S$.
 Similarly, a larger $\Delta$ means that $T_\text{E}$ is naturally lower, so this needs to be compensated with a larger $S$ mass or a smaller $\lambda_S$.
 When $S$ is lighter than the muon, $S$ must couple via a first generation SM Yukawa coupling, which is so small that $S$ does not stay in equilibrium throughout the process.
 The upper bound on $m_S$ is again determined by requiring that $\psi$ freezes-out as a subdominant relic, around $m_\psi \approx 1 \TeV$, but we show just a small region of the possible parameter space to demonstrate the impact of varying $y_{\chi\psi}$ and $\Delta$.
+It may also happen, as in \cref{sec:instantaneous}, that $\psi$ freezes-out before $T_\text{E}$.
+This occurs for the dotted line ($y_{\chi\psi} = 2.5\times10^{-8}$), since the lower $m_S(T=0)$ reduces $T_\text{E}$ below the $\psi$ decoupling temperature.
+For the dashed line ($y_{\chi\psi} = 4\times10^{-8}$) the coupling is large enough that $\chi$ returns to equilibrium, so the situation is as discussed in \cref{sec:instantaneous}.
 The quartic coupling $\lambda_S$ can also in principle be increased to the perturbativity limit.